Can I Play Online Poker in Vermont?

-The laws aren’t very clear at all when it comes to finding a definition of gambling, which makes it that much easier to get a case dropped in court if you are ever accused of an illegal gaming activity.
-The closes thing we could find in their statutes states:
+The laws aren’t very clear when it comes to defining gambling.
+The closest thing we could find in their statutes states:

 “A person who wins or loses money or other valuable thing by play or hazard at any game, or by betting on such play or hazard, or sharing in a stake wagered by others on such play or hazard, shall be fined not more than $200.00 nor less than $10.00.”